Lochloosa Wildlife Conservation Area

 Surrounding Lochloosa Lake in Alachua County, southeast of Gainesville and southwest of Hawthorne.

 The area protects the water quality and species diversity in this environmentally sensitive watershed.
 Preservation of the shoreline helps maintain hydrologic connections within the Orange Creek Basin.
 In 1987, the state designated Orange Lake an Outstanding Florida Water.
 The Cross Creek community adds historic character with the site of author Marjorie Kinnan Rawlings’ home close by.
-The District also purchased an adjacent 16,610 acre conservation easement from Georgia-Pacific Corp. (now Plum Creek Corp.).
-Both properties are wildlife management areas.
+This conservation area is adjacent to the Grove Park Wildlife Management Area (16,437 acres) which is privately owned, but over which the district acquired a conservation easement that allows limited public access.
+The Florida Fish and Wildlife Conservation Commission manages the recreation and hunting on the Grove Park property while Plum Creek manages the timber.

-- Seasonal hunting, fishing (handicapped accessible), hiking, bicycling, horseback riding, boating, wildlife viewing and primitive camping at designated locations. more info
+- Seasonal hunting, fishing (handicapped accessible), hiking, bicycling, horseback riding, boating and wildlife viewing at designated locations. more info

 - Boating and canoeing opportunities are available on Lochloosa Lake; however, there are no launches located on the property.

-- Within the Grove Park portion of this property, hiking, bicycling, horseback riding and wildlife viewing are allowed.
+- Within the adjacent Grove Park property, hiking, bicycling, horseback riding and wildlife viewing are allowed only on designated trails.

 - View hunting information.